kannankvs/md2/Command-Reference.md

 # Software Installation Commands

-**SONiC Installer**

-- `sonic_installer install`
+SONiC software can be installed in two methods, viz, "using sonic_installer tool", "ONIE Installer".

+## SONiC Installer
+This is a command line tool available as part of the SONiC software; I=if the device is already running the SONiC software, this tool can be used.
+This tool has facility to install an alternate image, list the available images and to set the next reboot image.

+**sonic_installer install**
-  - Takes a path to an installable SONiC image or URL and installs the image.
+This command is to install a new image on the alternate image partition.
+This command takes a path to an installable SONiC image or URL and installs the image.

+  - Usage:
+     sonic_installer install <path>

+  -
   - Example:
   ```
   admin@sonic:~$ sonic_installer install https://sonic-jenkins.westus.cloudapp.azure.com/job/xxxx/job/buildimage-xxxx-all/xxx/artifact/target/sonic-xxxx.bin